IntelLabs/ParallelAccelerator.jl/README.md

     later and ICC 15.0.3 or later.
 At package build time, ParallelAccelerator will check to see if you have ICC installed.
     If so, ParallelAccelerator will use it.
 Otherwise, it will use GCC.
-Clang with GCC frontend (default on Mac OS X) also works.
+Clang with GCC front-end (default on Mac OS X) also works.
   * Platforms we have tested on so far include Ubuntu 14.04, CentOS 6.6, and Mac OS X Yosemite with both GCC and ICC.